frasertweedale/notes-redhat/design/freeipa-cert-profiles.rst

 Configuration
 -------------

-There is no specific configuration in FreeIPA to enable profiles.
+FreeIPA must be deployed with the Dogtag RA in order to use these features.
+No other configuration is required.

-Profiles themselves may be enabled and disabled separately (and get enabled automatically upon import).
+There is no configuration in FreeIPA to enable or disable profiles in Dogtag.
+FreeIPA-managed profiles are automatically enabled in Dogtag upon import.

 Essential profiles (if any beyond the default set in Dogtag) will be added and enabled on server installation.
 Other "pre-canned"